 The University works closely in partnership with a number of schools.
 Two thirds of your time is spent in schools, where you will receive the support of school-based mentors required of the school’s teaching staff.

-You will spend an increasing amount of time in school as the course progresses, beginning in Term One with three days per week.
-In Term Two, four days a week will be spent in school and in Term Three, five days a week.
-The emphasis throughout will be on helping you gain progressively more confidence and competence in order to attain an increasing level of responsibility in the classroom.
+You will spend an increasing amount of time in school as the course progresses.
+The emphasis throughout will be on helping you to gain progressively more confidence and competence in order to attain an increasing level of responsibility in the classroom.

 You will need to be substantially independent in accessing relevant curriculum documents and approaching staff for guidance.
 In particular, you will need to plan your use of time very carefully.
 Early work in the Autumn Term at the University will be designed to help you prepare for and develop competence in these aspects.

 School-based work is an important part of our PGCE Programme and all of our partner schools have specially trained mentors who assist students in learning to teach.
 This mentoring programme is essential in the development of new teachers and will be a valuable asset in your training as you gain hands-on experience of practising your new skill in actual classroom environments.

 An undergraduate degree, or equivalent.